 13- Avoid Store Fronts

-Most of us have this habit to want to park as closest as possible to the store just so we could save a few steps!
+Most of us have the habit to want to park as close as possible to the store just to save a few steps.

 Bad idea, if you have fuel saving in mind!

-Unless you get real lucky, more often than not, your car would have to get to idle mode as you wait for pedestrians and other cars to pass by.
+Unless you get lucky, more often than not, your car will be in idle mode as you wait for pedestrians and other cars to pass by.

-When you park further away, you save more precious gas, and the reward for that extra walk is that you get fitter!
+When you park further away, you save more precious gas, and get a little exercise as well.

 14- Don’t Tailgate!

-Tailgating is a dangerous practice, but it can be an expensive exercise as well.
+Tailgating is a dangerous practice, but it can be expensive as well.